-The carrier is not liable in a claim for loss or damage to articles in the following situations:
+The mover is not liable in a claim for loss or damage to articles in the following situations:

-- a. change in condition or flavor of perishables; - b. loss or damage caused by the shipper, including improper packing; - c. defect or inherent vice of the article, such as susceptibility to atmospheric changes; - d. insects, moths, vermin, ordinary wear and tear, or gradual deterioration; - e. mechanical or electrical derangement of musical instruments, electronic components or appliances, if there is no sign of exterior damage; - f. loss or damage caused as a result of any strike, lockout, labor disturbance, riot, civil commotion, or any act of any person or persons taking part in any such occurrence or disorder; - g. hostile or warlike action in time of peace or war; - h. breakage caused by normal handling of china, glassware, bric-a-brac, or other similar items, unless packed by the carrier; - i. liability of carrier for loss or damage shall be subject to your compliance with the rules for filing claims.
+- a. change in condition or flavor of perishables; - b. loss or damage caused by the shipper, including improper packing; - c. defect or inherent vice of the article, such as susceptibility to atmospheric changes; - d. insects, moths, vermin, ordinary wear and tear, or gradual deterioration; - e. mechanical or electrical derangement of musical instruments, electronic components or appliances, if there is no sign of exterior damage; - f. loss or damage caused as a result of any strike, lockout, labor disturbance, riot, civil commotion, or any act of any person or persons taking part in any such occurrence or disorder; - g. hostile or warlike action in time of peace or war, - h. breakage caused by normal handling of china, glassware, bric-a-brac, or other similar items, unless packed by the carrier; - i. liability of carrier for loss or damage shall be subject to your compliance with the rules for filing claims.

-For More information regarding limitations on the carrier's liability, please see General Order 1 36-C, which you may get from the PUC.
+For more information regarding limitations on the mover's liability, please see General Order 136-C, which you may get from the Bureau Of Household Goods and Services.